terv569/DATA-VISUALIZATION-AND-REPORTING-PROJECT-WORK/README.md

 Outliers were present in many features, affecting model robustness.

-**7.Recommendations**
+**7.Takeaways**

-Feature Selection: Remove highly correlated features to reduce multicollinearity.
+Feature Selection: We had to remove highly correlated features to reduce multicollinearity.

-Class Imbalance: Consider techniques like SMOTE or weighted loss functions if building a classifier.
+Class Imbalance: we used hat do deal with the class imbalnce with techniques such as weighted loss functions since we were building a classifier.

-Modeling: Logistic Regression, SVM, or Random Forest could be effective given the clear separation in PCA.
+Modeling: Classification modes eg.Logistic Regression, SVM, or Random Forest could be effective given the clear separation in PCA.

 **8.Conclusion**